 The previous article was about settling into the mood.
 We looked at some landscapes to help us get the human face and all the emotions it evokes out of our decision-making.
 The brains of women especially go into an overdrive when we see faces (which is why advertisers make a point of using a face or at least a set of eyes in ads) that make it very hard to be completely impartial about colours to include or decline from the scene.
 It looks good, right, and real when the woman, her natural colouring, the colours she’s wearing, her own style, and the style she’s wearing, all point in the same direction.

 We also decided on the neutral colours are that will be the spine of a work wardrobe.
-Spring looks so good in colour that ‘neutral’ was expanded from grey/beige/brown/taupe to include navy and your darker green, which are the suits I’d choose.
-I’d also add blush and pale peach to the light colour choices.
+Spring looks so good in colour that wardrobe neutral (which is different from neutrality in heat level) was expanded from grey/beige/brown/taupe to include navy and your darker green, which are the suits I would choose.
+I would also add blush and pale peach to the light colour choices.

 The face, the woman